ulissigroup/F22-06-325/_sources/projects/wildfires/wildfire_dataset.md

 ## Example Model

-For hints, information about loading in the data, and an example model, see this notebook: {doc}`wildfires/wildfire_notebook`
+For hints, information about loading in the data, and an example model, see this notebook: {doc}`wildfire_notebook`